 What Vegetables Can A Chameleon Eat?

-Chameleons are mostly going to eat insects and not much else, but some species will enjoy eating some vegetables directly from your hand or a cup placed in their tank.
+Chameleons will mostly eat insects and not much else, but some species will enjoy eating some vegetables directly from your hand or a cup placed in their tank.

 Adding vegetables to your chameleon’s diet will help them get some of the vitamins and other nutrients they might be lacking by being in captivity.

-When a chameleon is in the wild, they have access to a more diverse assortment of insects and even small rodents and reptiles.
+When a chameleon is in the wild, they have access to many insects and even small rodents and reptiles.

 This is where adding vegetables can come in handy.

 Below we have included a list of vegetables a chameleon can eat:

 - Acorn Squash